-Lifestyle changes and evolving food eating patterns has yielded a series of oral health issues over the past few years and expected to increase exponentially.
-Tooth decay and other host of dental problems are bound to inevitably occur but people with diabetes patients are most likely to face issues of Dental problems.
+Lifestyle changes and evolving food-eating patterns have yielded a series of oral health issues over the past few years and are expected to increase exponentially.
+Tooth decay and a host of other dental problems are bound to inevitably occur, but people with diabetes patients are most likely to face issues of dental problems.

 1) Tooth decay: